Sparky015/AstralEngine/README.md

 Project Lifetime: Late October 2024 - Present

-In the future, Astral Engine will become a 3D engine targeting big nature-focused open world environments, but there is a lot of stuff to do to get there.
+In the future, Astral Engine will become a 3D engine targeting big open world environments with focus on particles and the environment, but there is a lot of stuff to do to get there.

 ###
 ### Notable Features

 ----

-- Memory Profiling Tool Suite

-This includes real time memory allocation stats, a scene-based memory profiling with file exports and visualizer tool, and scope-based allocation profiling tool
+###

-- Custom Allocators
+#### Custom Allocators

 This includes tailored allocators for the engine to help reduce allocations where it is possible and improve performance when the situation allows for it.

 A list of the custom allocators follows: